cs-ozgur/lambda/README.md

 - Support for event sources such as AWS DynamoDB and AWS Kinesis Streams

-## lambda-docker-bridge
+## lambda-bridge-server

 Serves as a proxy between lambda-server and Docker engine.
+Responsible for building Docker images that wrap Lambda functions and creating and running Docker containers.

 ## lambda-server